drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 problems, limitations of registry and insurance claim data)
 - best historic estimate of incidence 30/100,000 per year, prevelance 70/100,000(10)
 - IIP most common, IPF 1/3rd of cases, more common in men

 ## estimated 15-20\% of ILD due to occupational and environmental exposures

-## Aetiology
+## Aetiologies are many

 - diverse, relationship with pathologic pattern usually not 1:1
 - common: include organic antigen, isocyanates, silica, cadium, diacetyl, asbestos
 - less common: cobalt, rare earths, plutonium

-## Pathology

-- diverse, relationship with aetiolgic agent usually not 1:1
+## Relationship between aetiolgic agent and pathological patten often not 1:1

 ##